-Problem: Since your town gets water mostly from private wells, you are having trouble with the drinking water in the area due to the lumber mills.
-You have to decide whether to develop a town-wide drinking water supply system or whether to provide medical expense coverage for people who may get sick from drinking their well water.
+Problem: Since you receive runoff from Rabbit and the lumber mills in town sometimes dump the chemicals used to bleach and clean the wood to make paper into the river, you have some water pollution issues.
+Although most of the people use well water, some people have been getting sick as pollution has moved through the groundwater from the river.
+You have to decide whether to develop a town-wide drinking water supply system or whether to provide medical expense coverage for people who may get sick.

-A. Build a drinking water treatment plant and expand the pipe system to include everyone in town.
+A. Build a drinking water treatment plant.
 This would cost \$7,000 and possibly more in the future for maintenance.
 This would also create jobs, bringing in \$1000 a year in income taxes.
 This project would create jobs for local construction workers and people who would work in the water treatment plant.
 The town would benefit because now all of the water would be clean, and residents wouldn't have to worry about getting sick from drinking their well water.

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? +1 Water quality card While drinking water will be treated, streams and rivers will remain contaminated +0 Biodiversity card The new forest will provide habitat for animals and increase trees along and inside the river. +4 Human health card Safer drinking water - \$6000 Cost of building the treatment plant.
+Ecosystem Services and Consequence Who will this most affect?

+Money Costs and Profit

++0 Water quality card While drinking water will be treated, streams

+and rivers will remain contaminated

++0 Biodiversity card Only drinking water will be treated

++4 Human health card Safer drinking water

+- \$6000 Cost of building the treatment plant minus the

+income from taxes

 Residents who like this idea: 70%

 B. Train farmers and loggers to use fewer chemicals.
-You will spend \$6,000 training farmers and paper-makers to use fewer chemicals, which can reduce the amount of chemicals in the streams, rivers, and groundwater.
+You will spend \$3,000 training farmers and paper-makers to use fewer chemicals, which can reduce the amount of chemicals in the streams, rivers, and groundwater.
 However it will not clean up the existing pollution problems.

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? +2 Water quality card Healthier rivers +1 Biodiversity card Healthier rivers will provide habitat for aquatic animals and plants +2 Human health card Safer drinking water - \$6000 Cost of paying and educating farmers and paper-makers.
-Residents who like this idea: 50%
+Ecosystem Services and Consequence Who will this most affect?

+Money Costs and Profit

++2 Water quality card Healthier rivers

++1 Biodiversity card Healthier rivers will provide habitat for aquatic animals and plants

++2 Human health card Safer drinking water

+- \$3,000 Cost of paying and educating farmers and paper-makers.

+Residents who like this idea: 80%